The Rottweiler German Shepherd mix is a powerful, headstrong alpha male dog. This breed is not for beginners but instead experienced dog owners.

 Socialization and Training needs of the Shepweiler

-The Shepweiler is a brilliant dog; training is a must it is better to train them while he is a puppy.
+The Shepweiler is a brilliant dog; training is a must!
+It is better to train them while he is a puppy.
 So the younger you can start teaching the easier it will be.
-For easier training make it fun for them, like 10-15 minutes of practice and 5-10 minutes of fetching, or playing.

-While training you must not allow your self to relent on him/her sitting, staying, lay down, coming, or any other command that you give.
+While training you must not allow your self to relent on him/her not following your commands.
 Keep issuing the command that you want him to follow until he does exactly what you say.

-Socialization is also critical, training and socialization goes hand in hand you cannot have a healthy, loving, respectful relationship if your socialization skill outside of the house is atrocious.
+Socialization is also critical, training and socialization go hand in hand!
+You cannot have a healthy, loving, respectful relationship if your socialization skill outside of the house is atrocious.

 Thank you for reading this article, I hope this article has persuaded you to get this wonderful breed!